France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today you follow the Saar River downstream through a nature preserve along the banks of this once free-flowing and wild river.
-Follow a flat bike path all the way into Trier to meet the barge.
-The ride is easy with a few bumps over tree roots.
-Please watch for these and gently lift off your seat to soften the impact.
+Today, follow the Saar River downstream through a nature preserve along the banks of this once free-flowing, wild river.
+Ride a flat bike path all the way into Trier to meet the barge.
+The route is easy, with a few bumps over tree roots—be sure to watch for these and lift off your seat slightly to absorb the impact.

 Cumulative Distance Range: 29 km (17 miles)

-This morning, you cruise out of Trier during breakfast.
-Arriving in Schweich, you have the option to continue cruising to Neumagen or to start your day cycling toward Bernkastel-Kues.
-Your route winds along scenic hairpin turns along the Mosel, passing the winemaking village of Piesport, where you can see a reconstructed Roman winepress and other evidence of a rich Roman past.
-Stop for lunch on your own in Neumagen, where you witness more signs of ancient Rome.
-From here, shuttle to Bernkastel-Kues, or continue biking among vineyards and orchards, watching for swans and other birds.
+This morning, enjoy breakfast as you cruise out of Trier.
+Upon arriving in Schweich, you may choose to continue cruising to Neumagen or begin your cycling journey toward Bernkastel-Kues.
+Your route follows the Mosel’s scenic hairpin turns, passing the winemaking village of Piesport, where you can see a reconstructed Roman winepress and other remnants of the region’s rich Roman heritage.
+Stop for lunch on your own in Neumagen, another town steeped in Roman history.
+From here, you can either shuttle to Bernkastel-Kues or continue cycling through vineyards and orchards, keeping an eye out for swans and other wildlife.

-Meet the barge in Bernkastel-Kues, then rest or explore before dinner on board.
-Bernkastel and Kues, united in 1905, were once two small cities divided by the Mosel.
-The pride of today’s dual city is the market square, with its picturesque timber-framed houses and decorative sculpted fountains, some dating to the 17th century.
+Rejoin the barge in Bernkastel-Kues and take time to relax or explore before attending a private wine tasting.
+The evening is then free for you to enjoy dinner on your own.
+Once two separate towns divided by the Mosel, Bernkastel and Kues united in 1905.
+The pride of this picturesque city is its market square, lined with charming timber-framed houses and adorned with decorative sculpted fountains, some dating back to the 17th century.

 Today's Ride Choices